AARP Chapter 5239

 Wilderness Friends of the Library

-Started over 10 years ago at LOW, this volunteer service organization provides financial support and other services for the Wilderness Branch of the Orange County library system.
+This volunteer service organization provides financial support and other services for the Wilderness Branch of the Orange County library system.
 Serving northeastern Orange County, the Friends conduct used book sales during the year.
 Annual memberships are $5 and life memberships $25.
-Please contact the Wilderness library if you are interested in joining this group or assisting with book sales.

 Wilderness Model Yacht Club